Skip to main content

 1. Slack Credentials – Authentication set up in Boltic.

-2. Permissions – The bot must have required scopes for operations.
+2. Permissions – The bot must have required scopes for operations (see below).

 3. Channel Access – Bot must be added to relevant channels.